Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Experiments

-We compare the rotation error, translation error, and running time of each method for each scan pair, as shown in Fig.~\ref{fig_9}.
-Notably, when dealing with the registration of the s2-s0 scan pair, all compared methods, except for Ours, fail due to the exceptionally high outlier rate ($99.64\%$).
-GORE and TEASER demonstrate successful alignment for the remaining scan pairs with relatively high accuracy.
-Despite this, GORE exhibits the highest time cost among all methods, even when the number of correspondences is small or the outlier rate is low, consistent with the findings from synthetic data experiments.
-For instance, in the case of the s10-s9 pair, which only has a $90.67\%$ outlier rate, GORE requires over $3$ hours for alignment, while TEASER takes up to $26.84$ seconds.
+The rotation error, translation error, and running time of each method for each scan pair are shown in Fig.~\ref{fig_9}.
+Notably, when dealing with the registration of the scan pair s2-s0, all compared methods, except for Ours, fail due to the exceptionally high outlier rate ($99.64\%$).
+GORE and TEASER demonstrate successful alignment with relatively high accuracy for the remaining scan pairs.
+Despite this, GORE exhibits the highest time cost among all methods, even when the number of correspondences is small or the outlier rate is low, which is consistent with the findings from synthetic data experiments.
+For instance, in the case of the pair s10-s9, which only has a $90.67\%$ outlier rate, GORE requires over $3$ hours for alignment, while TEASER takes up to $26.84$ seconds.
 In contrast, Ours achieves registration in a mere $0.342$ seconds.
-Furthermore, Fig.\ref{fig_1}(a) shows another registration case for the s8-s7 scan pair, where Ours not only achieves superior accuracy but also is approximately $10^3$ times faster than GORE and about $4$ times faster than TEASER.
+Furthermore, Fig.~\ref{fig_1}(a) shows another registration case for the scan pair s8-s7, where Ours not only achieves better accuracy but also is approximately $10^3$ times faster than GORE and about $4$ times faster than TEASER.
+Overall, Ours shows higher efficiency compared to GORE and TEASER, which exhibit similar levels of robustness and accuracy as Ours.

-On the other hand, RANSAC demonstrates unstable performance, occasionally generating unsatisfactory solutions with significant registration errors, as observed in pairs s1-s0, s2-s0, s4-s2, and s9-s7.
+On the other hand, non-deterministic RANSAC demonstrates unstable performance, occasionally generating unsatisfactory solutions with significant registration errors, as observed in pairs s1-s0, s2-s0, s4-s2, and s9-s7.
 Moreover, RANSAC is also time-consuming in these practical scenarios with high outlier rates and a large number of correspondences.
 FGR, while fast for all scan pairs, often converges to erroneous results.
-Although GC-RANSAC outperforms RANSAC in terms of stability and efficiency, it still struggles to successfully register all scan pairs.
-In contrast, Ours exhibits remarkable robustness, achieving a $100\%$ registration success rate on the Bremen dataset.
-Furthermore, Ours shows higher efficiency compared to GORE and TEASER, which exhibit similar levels of robustness and accuracy as Ours.
+Although GC-RANSAC outperforms RANSAC in terms of stability and efficiency, it still struggles to register all scan pairs successfully.
+In contrast, Ours exhibits remarkable robustness to the repeated features of outdoor point clouds, achieving a $100\%$ registration success rate on the Bremen dataset.
+The complete visualization result of the proposed registration method on the Bremen dataset is given in Fig.~\ref{fig_10}.